TVS Ntorq 125

 TVS Ntorq 125 is a motor scooter manufactured by TVS Motor Company in India.
-It is powered by a single cylinder, four stroke, 3 valve, TVS and delivers 6.9 kW (9.4 PS) at 7500 rpm.
-The scooter delivers a pick-up of 0 to 60 km/h in 6.5 seconds.
-The scooter 125 requires approximately 800 ml of engine oil.
-The scooter has a top speed of 95 km/h as per the manufacturer.
+It is powered by a single-cylinder, four-stroke, three-valve engine and delivers 6.9 kW (9.4 PS) at 7500 rpm.
+The scooter accelerates from 0 to 60 km/h in 6.5 seconds.
+It requires approximately 800 ml of engine oil.
+The scooter has a claimed top speed of 95 km/h.
 It is TVS’ first 125 cc scooter with connectivity - Bluetooth enabled.

-Launched in February 2018, with TVS claims several firsts for the Ntorq 125 in the Indian scooter market, including Bluetooth connected speedometer (with navigation assistant, caller ID, top-speed recorder, in-built lap-timer and service reminder), engine kill switch, stealth inspired styling etc.
+Launched in February 2018, with TVS claims several firsts for the Ntorq 125 in the Indian scooter market, including Bluetooth connected speedometer (with navigation assistant, caller ID, top-speed recorder, in-built lap-timer and service reminder), engine kill switch, stealth inspired styling, among others.

-In 2020, TVS launched Ntorq 125 with BS-VI emission.
-New TVS Ntorq 125 comes in 8 colour options & 3 Variants.
+In 2020, TVS launched Ntorq 125 with BS-VI emission standard.
+The new TVS Ntorq 125 comes in eight colour options and three variants.